 In September we were invited to organise a mapathon at UNFPA HQ in New York as part of the United Nations general assembly.
 This was accompanied by concurrent events in 60 countries to #map2endFGM.
 It was featured on the UNFPA website here https://www.unfpa.org/news/girls-escaping-fgm-rural-tanzania-crowdsourced-maps-show-way-safety

 In July we were awarded the Africa award at State of the Map in Milan.We gave a talk there and a keynote on mapping to help end FGM at FOSS4G in Dar es Salaam, who then donated the remaining conference funding to us.This enabled us to buy cheap android phones to train first time smartphone users to map their communities to better protect them.

 In December we started a programme to train all 78 village women and children protection committees in Serengeti District to map their villages to better protect their communities, with HOTOSM in a project called WomenConnect funded by USAID.

 You can follow how this is going on our blog here https://crowd2map.wordpress.com/blog/ and on twitter @crowd2map and Facebook.

 Thank you to everyone who helped us map rural Tanzania in 2018!

-I became aware of and was greatly helped and guided by many people at HOT and Missing Maps.
-I regularly attend Missing Maps events in London and have spoken about HOT at SOTM, Mozfest and talks for Britain Tanzania Society, and contributed to the fundraising video.
+I became aware of and was greatly helped and guided by many people at HOTOSM and Missing Maps.
+I regularly attend Missing Maps events in London and have spoken about Crowd2Map at SOTM, Mozfest and talks for Britain Tanzania Society.